-Another much-studied country case is Uganda, with six papers listed in Table 1.
+Another much studied country case is Uganda, with six papers listed in Table 1.
 Blattman (2009) examines the case of northern Uganda, where for 20 years the rebel group the Lord's Resistance Army (LRA) forcibly recruited tens of thousands of young people.
 The study attempted to account for confounders and other econometric identification concerns, using rebel raiding patterns as a source of plausibly exogenous variation in armed recruitment.
-The paper used a prewar sample, tracked survivors, and attempted to account for nonsurvivors, reducing concerns about bias due to selective attrition.
-An average of five years after temporary conscription into the LRA, the experience led to substantial increases in postwar social participation, in this case, self-reported voting and community leadership (though not social group membership).
+The paper used a pre-war sample, tracks survivors, and attempts to account for non-survivors, reducing concerns about bias due to selective attrition.
+An average of five years after temporary conscription into the LRA, the experience led to substantial increases in post-war participation in this case self-reported voting and community leadership (though not social group membership).